GuiCoelhoDev/dotfiles/README.md

 - **maim**: A utility to take screenshots with various options.
 - **xclip**: A command line interface to the X11 clipboard, useful for copying and pasting.
 - **nvim**: A modernized version of Vim, an advanced text editor for efficient coding and text manipulation.
+- **tmux**: A terminal multiplexer, allowing you to run multiple terminal sessions within a single window or remote session

 ---